-Uncovering historic fill can be an unwanted surprise for a real estate development project.
+Uncovering historic fill findings can be an unwanted surprise for a real estate development project.
 The need for unexpected testing and possible landfill disposal can crush a project budget.
 However, with proper due diligence and planning, you can avoid unexpected delays and costs.

 What is Historic Fill?